Symplectically replacing plumbings with Euler characteristic 2 4-manifolds: Introduction

-This paper is structured as follows.
-In Section 2, we construct the 2-replaceable plumbing trees of Theorem \ref{thm:trees} and in Section 3 we use symplectic cut and paste to construct the exotic $\mathbb{C}P^2\#6\overline{\mathbb{C}P}^2$ of Theorem \ref{thm:exotic}.
-In Section 4, we prove some facts about Hirzenbruch-Jung continued fractions that are needed for the proof of Theorem \ref{thm:main}, which can be found in Section 5.
+This paper is organized as follows.
+In Section \ref{pf1} we will use Lefschetz fibrations and a lemma due to Endo-Mark-Van-Horn Morris \cite{mark} to prove Theorem \ref{thm:trees}.
+In Section \ref{exotic} we will use symplectic cut-and-paste to construct the exotic $\mathbb{C}P^2\#6\overline{\mathbb{C}P^2}$ of Theorem \ref{thm:exotic}.
+In Section \ref{contfracsection}, we will prove some facts about Hirzenbruch-Jung continued fractions that are needed for the proof of Theorem \ref{thm:main}, which can be found in Section \ref{mainproof}.